-The colourful abandoned Macquarie Boys Tech school is tucked away off a main highway in the Sydney hills.
-I’d recommend catching the bus to here as it stops right outside.
+The colourful abandoned Macquarie Boys Tech school is tucked away off the main highway in the Sydney hills.
+I’d recommend catching the bus here as it stops right outside.
 I’m not sure where you can park if you drive but Google Maps will help you.

 Thankfully, there are no security or cameras to worry about here so you’re free to roam around.
 Be careful here as there is lots of broken glass and god knows what else.

 There was something very peaceful about the abandoned school in Sydney.
 It felt like there had been good times at the school when it was up and running, but who knows!
 I’d love to hear from people who are familiar with the building when it was in operation.

 Sadly, I noticed walking around here that there must have been a fire because one area was completely burnt to a crisp.
 There wasn’t a smell in the air of smoke or charcoal so it must have been set a long time ago.

 Do you think the people who set the fire are occupants of this crack corner?
 Imagine the conversations of the people who would have sat in those chairs, and potentially still do to this day!
 In fact, maybe I should prefix this location with an “URBEXERS, BEWARE THE JUNKIES” heading lol.
 But seriously…be careful going here. 🙂

 The abandoned Notre Dame Zoo in Sydney has been one of the most popular abandoned buildings in Sydney that I’ve posted about.
 It really seems to be a place Sydney people don’t want to forget and many have very fond memories of it.

 Every time I post about it on social media, there is an influx of people commenting about all the amazing days out they had at the Notre Dame Zoo and home of Emmanuel Margolin.